seamless-protocol/ilm/SPECS.md

 #### Deposit Algorithm

-1. If the pool is out of the collateral ratio margin, a rebalance is initiated first.
+1. If the current collateral ratio is outside the defined margin, the pool rebalances.
-2. The current totalAssets (pool equity before user deposit) is saved as `prevTAssets`.
+2. The totalAssets (pool equity before user deposit) are then recorded as `prevTAssets`.
-3. The current collateral ratio is saved as `prevCR`.
+3. The collateral ratio is recorded as `prevCR`.
-4. Users deposit collateral assets into the Seamless lending pool.
+4. The collateral assets are deposited into the Seamless lending pool.
-5. The resulting collateral ratio is saved as `afterCR`.
+5. The resulting collateral ratio is recorded as `afterCR`.
-6. If `afterCR` is below `maxForDepositRebalance` margin, no rebalance is needed; otherwise, rebalancing is done to the ratio of `max(prevCR, targetCR)`.
+6. If `afterCR` is below the `maxForDepositRebalance` margin, no rebalance is needed; otherwise, the pool rebalances to the collateral ratio given by `max(prevCR, targetCR)`.

-   - If there is insufficient borrowing liquidity for the rebalance, the deposit is still allowed.
-This may bring up the collateral ratio above the target and potentially above the rebalancing margin range, but the pool will rebalance once borrowing liquidity becomes available.

-7. The totalAssets after rebalanceUp (pool equity after user deposit) is saved as `afterTAssets`.

-   - Users effectively added `userAssets = (afterTAssets - prevTAssets)`.
+7. The totalAssets after rebalanceUp (pool equity after user deposit) are recorded as `afterTAssets`.
+Users effectively added `userAssets = (afterTAssets - prevTAssets)` of equity.

-8. The number of shares that the user gets is calculated based on `userAssets` and `totalShares`.
+8. The number of shares that the user gets is calculated based on `userAssets` and `totalShares`, as per the ERC4646 specification:
    - `shares = (userAssets * totalShares + 1) / (totalAssets + 1)`

+Important note: if there is insufficient borrowing liquidity for the rebalance operation, the deposit is still allowed; user funds are held until rebalancing is possible again.
+This may result in the collateral ratio being above the target and potentially above the rebalancing margin range, and rebalancing will resume once borrowing liquidity becomes available.

 #### Redeem Algorithm

-1. If the pool is out of the collateral ratio margin, a rebalance is initiated first.
+1. If the current collateral ratio is outside the defined margin, the pool rebalances.
 2. Users redeem `W` shares.
 3. Users also specify `minAmountOut` of the underlying asset they expect.
-This is because the price on the DEX can change until the transaction is minted (potentially allowing frontrunning), resulting in less than expected withdrawal.
+This is to safeguard against DEX price changes between transaction submission and execution which may resul in a less than expected withdrawal.
 4. The current collateral ratio is saved as `prevCR`.
-5. The value of shares (`vUA`) is converted to the amount of the underlying asset (`UA`).
+5. The DOLLAR value of shares (`vUA`) is converted to the amount of the underlying asset (`UA`).
 6. If, after the withdrawal of `UA` from the lending pool, the collateral ratio is above `minForWithdrawRebalance` margin, collateral assets are withdrawn directly to the user address without DEX swaps and rebalances.
-7. Otherwise, if the collateral ratio is below `minForWithdrawRebalance` margin, a rebalance is done to the ratio of `min(prevCR, targetCR)`.
+7. Otherwise, if the withdrawal of collateral resulted in a collateral ratio below `minForWithdrawRebalance` margin, the pool rebalances to the collateral ratio given by `min(prevCR, targetCR)`.
-8. During the rebalance, DEX fees are deducted from the withdrawer.
+8. During the rebalance, the user redeeming the shares is burdened with the associated DEX fees, so that the pool does not incur these costs as lost equity.

    - Total collateral withdrawal value: `TCW`
    - Total collateral exchanged for borrowing asset: `TCE`